-John Nothdurft (jnothdurft AT Heartland.org) joined the staff of The Heartland Institute in May 2008 as Heartland's legislative specialist on budget and tax policy.
+John Nothdurft joined the staff of The Heartland Institute in May 2008 as Heartland's legislative specialist on budget and tax policy.
 He was named government relations director in November 2010.

-Prior to joining Heartland John was national press coordinator for Americans for Fair Taxation, on of the largest grassroots tax-reform organizations in the country.
-While working for FairTax, John managed the media relations efforts and played a central role in organizing a 25-stop Iowa bus tour leading up to the 2006 Iowa Straw Poll.
-This work led to National Review characterizing the organization’s impact as being "the biggest success story of the 2008 Republican primary season."
+Prior to joining Heartland, Nothdurft was the national press coordinator for Americans for Fair Taxation, one of the largest grassroots tax-reform organizations in the country.
+While working for FairTax, he managed the media relations efforts and played a central role in organizing a 25-stop Iowa bus tour leading up to the 2006 Iowa Straw Poll.
+This work led to National Review characterizing the organization’s impact as being “the biggest success story of the 2008 Republican primary season.”

-Born in Marietta, Georgia, John graduated with a Bachelor of Arts degree in political science from the University of Mississippi.
+Born in Marietta, Georgia, Nothdurft graduated with a Bachelor of Arts degree in political science from the University of Mississippi.